allen-liaoo/alsblog/content/posts/callcc_classical_logic.md

 Pierce's law
 : $((P \to Q) \to P) \to P$

-If you change the $P$ to $A$ and $Q$ to $B$, you'll realize: this is exactly the type of `callcc`!
+This is exactly the type of `callcc`!

 This tells us that when our type theory is intuitionistic, we just need to add `callcc` to get a type theory for classical logic.
-At this point, you might not be convinced yet, and that's ok.
-Let us prove that Pierce's law implies DNE.[^4]
+This makes sense, because if we let $Q = \bot$, Pierce's law looks like a special instance of proof by contradiction (where the contradiction is $P$ and $\neg P$).

-[^4]: We leave the reverse direction to the reader because it is unnecessary for our purposes, and we don't have a concrete function whose type is DNE that we can use to construct a function whose type is Pierce's law.
+You might not be convinced yet at this point, and that's ok.
+Let us prove that Pierce's law implies DNE.[^5] First, we give a purely logic proof (intuitionistically valid):

-First, we give a proof purely in terms of logic (intuitionistically valid):
+[^5]: We leave the reverse direction to the reader because it is unnecessary for our purposes, and we don't have a concrete function whose type is DNE that we can use to construct a function whose type is Pierce's law.

 {{% proof "Pierce\'s law $\Rightarrow$ DNE" %}}
 ||||
 |:--|:---|:--|